Sigmund Rascher: Early life

-Education
+Education and Party membership

-In 1933, he began to study medicine in Munich, where he also joined the NSDAP.
+In 1933, he began to study medicine in Munich, where he also joined the Nazi Party.
 The exact day of his joining is uncertain: Rascher insisted that it was on 1 March, whereas documents show 1 May.
-This is relevant in that the first date is 4 days before the Nazi victory in the German national election, March 1933, whereas the second date is after Hitler had consolidated power on 23 March with his Enabling Act.
+This is relevant because the first date is 4 days before the Nazi victory in the March 1933 German federal election, whereas the second date is after Hitler had consolidated power on 23 March with his Enabling Act.

 After his medical internship, Rascher worked with his now divorced father in Basel, Switzerland, and continued his medical studies there, joining the Swiss Voluntary Work Forces.
 In 1934, he returned to Munich to finish his studies, and received his doctorate in 1936.

-In May 1936, Rascher joined the SA.
+In May 1936, Rascher joined the Sturmabteilung (SA).
 From 1936 to 1938 Rascher worked on cancer diagnostics, supported by a DFG stipend under Prof. Trumpp in Munich.
 Until 1939 he was an assistant physician at Munich's hospital Schwabinger Krankenhaus.

+Career with the SS

 In 1939, Rascher transferred to the SS with the rank of Private.

-Career with the SS

-In 1939 Rascher denounced his father, and was conscripted into the Luftwaffe.
+That same year, Rascher denounced his father, and was conscripted into the Luftwaffe.
 A relationship with and eventual marriage to former singer Karoline "Nini" Diehl gained him direct access to Reichsführer-SS Heinrich Himmler.
 Rascher's connection with Himmler gave him immense influence, even over his superiors.
 Though it is unclear as to the precise nature of Diehl's connection to Himmler, she frequently corresponded with him and interceded with him on her husband's behalf; it is suggested that Diehl may have been a former lover of Himmler's.

 A week after first meeting Himmler, Rascher presented a paper, "Report on the Development and Solution to Some of the Reichsfuehrer's Assigned Tasks During a Discussion Held on April 24, 1939".
 Rascher became involved in testing a plant extract as a cancer treatment.
 Kurt Blome, deputy of the Reich Health Leader and Plenipotentiary for Cancer Research in the Reich Research Council, favoured testing the extract on rodents but Rascher insisted on using human test subjects.
 Himmler took Rascher's side and a Human Cancer Testing Station was established at Dachau.
 Blome worked on the project.